elenakosss/elenakosss/README.md

 - 👋 Hi, I’m @elenakosss
 - 👀 I’m interested in self growing
-- 🌱 I’m currently learning psychology to create self growing dating app.
+- 🌱 I’m currently watching the java course so wish me luck to finish it.
 - 📫 How to reach me ( 'get lucky' ).

 <!---